This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 The tenth discipline helps you with planning your day.

 “Plan two hours of a day and live according to the plan. … Make the schedule partly according to your usual habit, partly unlike it. … The complexity or diversity of the items has very little to do with this practice.
-The point is to turn from one activity to the next, not at the approximate minute of your schedule, but on the exact moment.” – Dorothea Brande
+The point is to turn from one activity to the next, not at the approximate minute of your schedule, but (at) the exact moment.” – Dorothea Brande

 Conclusion

 Buy “Wake Up and Live” and apply the practical strategies.
-Tell me about your results and your successes in the comments section below.
+Tell me about your results and successes in the comments section below.

 I enjoyed reading “Wake Up and Live,” and I keep reminding myself to act as if it is impossible to fail.
-Life is exciting when it’s approached from this viewpoint, and I invite you to join me here.
+Life is exciting when approached from this viewpoint, and I invite you to join me here.

 Thank you for reading.
 Here is what else you can do: